mkinach/cheatsheets/python-cheatsheet.md

 # [1.691998477326706e-06, 4.070025170221925e-07, 2.4700057110749185e-07]
 ```

-A more complicated `timeit` example:
+A more complicated `timeit` example
 ```python
 from timeit import timeit